Genki-S/Genki-S-sezemi-2014-readable-code-1/memo.md

   - but I didn't want to bother splitting the app into separate dir
 - it's always good to care about versions
 - where to set CWD might not be obvious

+## spec3

+- it's not stubbing anymore, so remove the comment
+- I thought `RECIPE_DATA_FILE = 'recipe-data.txt'` would be nice, but concluded it's redundant in this step